ParallaX07/Character-Frequency/README.md

 # Character-Frequency
 •	Reads a composition of English words from an input.txt file.
 (Sample input.txt file provided)
-•	Shows the character frequency of each line.
+<br>•	Shows the character frequency of each line.
-•	Shows the word frequency of each line.
+<br>•	Shows the word frequency of each line.
-•	Outputs the character frequency in a CSV file.
+<br>•	Outputs the character frequency in a CSV file.